isciences/wsim/docs/lsm/water_balance.rst

 where
-:math:`\Lambda` is the average daylength specified as a fraction of the 24-hour day between sunrise and sunset, :math:`T_m` is the mean temperature in Celsius, and :math:`e_{T_m}` is the saturated vapor pressure at :math:`T_m` in kPa.
+:math:`\Lambda` is the average day length specified as a fraction of the 24-hour day between sunrise and sunset, :math:`T_m` is the mean temperature in Celsius, and :math:`e_{T_m}` is the saturated vapor pressure at :math:`T_m` in kPa.